RD17/ambar/README.md

 The resulting image can be referred to by the name specified, and run by the containerization tooling of your choice.

-In order to use a local Dockerfile with `docker-compose`, simply change the `image` option to `build`, setting the value to the relative path of the directory containing the dockerfile.
+In order to use a local Dockerfile with `docker-compose`, simply change the `image` option to `build`, setting the value to the relative path of the directory containing the Dockerfile.
 Then run `docker-compose build` to build the relevant images.
 For example:

 ```
 # docker-compose.yml from project root, referencing local dockerfiles